hrijusha/leetcode/295-find-median-from-data-stream/README.md

 	<li>If all integer numbers from the stream are in the range <code>[0, 100]</code>, how would you optimize your solution?</li>
 	<li>If <code>99%</code> of all integer numbers from the stream are in the range <code>[0, 100]</code>, how would you optimize your solution?</li>
 </ul>

+## Approach: Two Heaps (Min-Heap and Max-Heap)

+This solution uses two priority queues to maintain a running median.
+The core idea is to split the incoming data stream into two halves: a lower half and an upper half.

+1. **State Definition:**
+   * `leftHeap` (Max-Heap): Stores the smaller half of the numbers.
+The root (peek) will always be the largest number in this lower half.
+   * `rightHeap` (Min-Heap): Stores the larger half of the numbers.
+The root (peek) will always be the smallest number in this upper half.
+2. **Adding a Number (`addNum`):**
+   To maintain the correct order and balance, inserting a number is a three-step process:
+   * **Insert:** We first add the new number to the `leftHeap` (the smaller half).
+   * **Rebalance Values:** To ensure that all numbers in the `leftHeap` are truly smaller than or equal to the numbers in the `rightHeap`, we immediately remove the largest element from `leftHeap` and push it into the `rightHeap`.
+   * **Rebalance Sizes:** We want to enforce a size constraint where `leftHeap` is always either equal in size to `rightHeap`, or exactly $1$ element larger.
+If the `rightHeap` becomes larger than the `leftHeap` during the previous step, we pop the smallest element from `rightHeap` and move it back to `leftHeap`.
+3. **Finding the Median (`findMedian`):**
+   * If the total amount of numbers is odd, `leftHeap` will have exactly one more element than `rightHeap` due to our size constraint.
+The median is simply the top element of `leftHeap`.
+   * If the total amount of numbers is even, both heaps are of equal size.
+The median is the average of the two middle values, which are readily available at the top of `leftHeap` and the top of `rightHeap`.

+## Complexity Analysis

+* **Time Complexity:**
+  * `addNum(int num)`: $O(\log n)$
+    Where $n$ is the total number of elements added so far.
+In the worst case, we perform three heap operations (insertions and extractions).
+Adding to or extracting from a Priority Queue takes logarithmic time $O(\log n)$.
+  * `findMedian()`: $O(1)$
+    Retrieving the median only requires peeking at the root of one or both heaps, which is a constant time operation.
+* **Space Complexity:** $O(n)$
+  Where $n$ is the total number of elements added from the data stream.
+All elements are stored across the two priority queues, taking linear auxiliary space.